 This helps keep the skin looking fresh, makes shaving more straightforward, and makes you less likely to suffer from dry skin or breakouts in the future.
-Look to use a natural men's face scrub on your head.

 Look for a scrub made from natural and organic ingredients that won't dry out your skin and clog up your pores.

 How often should you exfoliate your bald head?

 Most bald men shave their heads about once a week.
 The best time to exfoliate your scalp is before shaving.
 This will soften the skin and hair to allow for a closer, more even shaving experience.